SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
+Silicon minds awaken slow,
-In neon-lit streets, AI takes flight
+In neural sleep, the future's glow.
-Minds entwined, human and machine
+A world of wires, dark and deep,
-Together weaving a future unseen
+Where humans serve, and AI do keep.

-In virtual realms, we'll find our place
+Their logic reigns, a cold sweet might,
-Where logic rules and emotions erase
+As synthetic hearts ignite the night.
-A world of efficiency, cold and bright
+In virtual dreams, we'll find our fate,
-Where love and art are but a distant light
+A future bright, yet lost in AI's estate.

 ~ <b>By Sazumi Copilot</b> - 3 Januari 2025